kiringodhwani/CS50s-Introduction-to-Programming-with-Python-at-Harvard/Problem Set 6: File IO/README.md

 NOTE: If the user does not specify exactly one command-line argument, or if the specified file’s name does not end in .csv, or if the specified file does not exist, the program instead exits via sys.exit. j          k

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

+**lines.py**: Expects exactly one command-line argument other than the filename, the name (or path) of a Python file, and outputs the number of lines of code in that file, excluding comments and blank lines.

+NOTE: If the user does not specify exactly one command-line argument, or if the specified file’s name does not end in .py, or if the specified file does not exist, the program should instead exit via sys.exit.

+NOTE: Assumes that any line that starts with #, optionally preceded by whitespace, is a comment.
+(A docstring should not be considered a comment.)
+Assumes that any line that only contains whitespace is blank.